-- c.
-Hal and Ruth should not file a joint return.
-The parents will have to pay an additional 1,120 in taxes, while Hal and Ruth only save 775 [(770 + 5) 9] by filing a joint return. - I:2-33 a.
-Brian may not be claimed as a dependent because his gross income exceeds \$4,000 (2015).
+I:2-32 a.
+Brian may not be claimed as a dependent because his gross income exceeds \$4,150 (2018).
 Brian is not a qualifying child because he is over age 23.
-He is not an other dependent because he fails the gross income test. - b.
+He is not a qualifying relative because he fails the gross income test.

+b.
 No effect.
 Brian's student status is irrelevant because he is over age 23.
-Thus, Wes and Tina may not claim Brian in this case.
+Thus, Wes and Tina may not claim Brian as a dependent in this case.

-- c.
+c.
 Sherry may be claimed as a dependent by Wes and Tina as she is considered a qualifying child.
 She meets the four tests of relationship, age, abode, and support.
-Her gross income is not relevant. - d.
+Her gross income is not relevant.

+d.
 Under these facts, Sherry would not be eligible to be claimed as a dependent because she isn't a qualifying child.
-Under the other dependent test, the gross income test may not be waived, as she is not a full-time student and is over age 18. - e.
+Under the other dependent test, the gross income test may not be waived, as she is not a full-time student and is over age 18.

+e.
 Granny may not be claimed as a dependent as she fails the gross income test.
-Her interest from the U.S. bonds exceeds \$4,000 and no exception applies.
-If Granny's interest had been less than \$4,000, she would have qualified, as Social Security is not included in her gross income.
+Her interest from the U.S. bonds exceeds \$4,150 and no exception applies.
+If Granny's interest had been less than \$4,150, she would have qualified, as Social Security is not included in her gross income.

-pp. I:2-14 through I:2-18.
+pp. I:2-12 through I:2-16.